SvenKratz/CarND-Semantic-Segmentation-P11/README.md

 * number of epochs: 150
 * keep probability: 0.75

 I kept track of the average loss rate by outputting it at the end of every epoch, and verified that is gets monotonically lower, which means that the optimizer is converging.

 ## Output Examples

 Here are some semantic segmentation output examples:

+![example 1][runs/1535510393.7355092/um_00019.png]

+![example 2][runs/1535510393.7355092/uu_000085.png]